Species of Interest: Bats

 Stay quietly nearby and wait.
 The bat should calm down in 10–15 minutes.
 The air flow from the window should attract the bat, so it should land on the screen.
 When it lands, you can capture it by covering it with a plastic container and slipping a piece of cardboard underneath.
 If there’s definitely no concern about possible rabies exposure (see above) the bat can be taken outside and released.
 (Or you could remove the screen from the window and let the bat fly out on its own.)
 If the bat doesn’t calm down quickly enough, leave the room sealed.
 Return the next day, at dusk.
 The bat should be calm.
 Repeat the dim light-window capture process.

-- Check the windows, especially if there’s an air conditioner in the window.
-Gaps between the upper and lower window, or around a storm window, should be sealed.
+Check the windows, especially if there’s an air conditioner in the window.
+Gaps between the upper and lower window, or around a storm window.
+These gaps should be sealed.

 Timing of bat-proofing is critical